Rick425/Scavenger_Bot/README.md

 ###Game Completion

 Once a user finds a prize and confirms that the prize has been found, the bot will know that the prize no longer exists and will delete the associated location from the PRIZE_LOCATIONS object.
-Additionally, the bot will call the `resetWinner()` function, which resets everything but the `city` key the PROGRESS object.
+Additionally, the bot will call the `resetWinner()` function, which resets everything but the `city` key the PROGRESS object.# Scavenger_Bot